fables-tales/nemesis/spec.md

 ####Response code

 The same as the response code for `GET /user/:username`.
+No update is performed if 403.

 ####Response body